Record high temperatures possible in Houston the next few days

-HOUSTON, Texas (KTRK) --This has been the hottest week of the year, so far.
-And Chief Meteorologist Tim Heller says it's only going to get hotter.
+HOUSTON, Texas (KTRK) --The hot weather is about to get even hotter.
+Chief Meteorologist Tim Heller says we'll have our first triple digit day in Houston on Friday.
+And it won't be the last.
+100-degree heat is forecast for the next four days.

-A mostly sunny sky will help temperatures warm into the upper 90s on Thursday.
-High humidity will make it feel hotter with the heat index over 105 in the shade.
+I'm expecting temps 100° or hotter in #Houston for the next four days.
+Historically we usually have our first 100° day of the summer around mid July.
+Last year, we didn't hit the triple digits until July 29, the only triple digit day last summer. pic.twitter.com/ElRfyom8vN— Tim Heller ABC13 (@HellerWeather) July 19, 2018

-Temperatures will climb a few degrees higher over the weekend, challenging record highs on Saturday, Sunday and Monday.
+High humidity will make it feel even hotter with the heat index over 106 in the shade.

-The next chance of rain doesn't develop until the middle of next week.
+The heat will start to back off Tuesday as a front blows toward the Gulf coast.
+This will bring a slight chance of cooling showers toward the end of next week.

 Check the weather in your neighborhood anytime with the free AccuWeather app for iPhone and Android today!